Veil-of-Aether/game-core/README.md

 This project is powered by the community and motivated by passion.
 Here are some ways that you can be a part of it:

 - Give Feedback
-If you find a bug or inconsistency, or simply have a suggestion for a feature, please visit the [issues page](https://github.com/Veil-of-Aether/worldbuilding/issues).
+If you find a bug or inconsistency, or simply have a suggestion for a feature, please visit the [issues page](https://github.com/Veil-of-Aether/game-core/issues).
 Do a search and see if anyone else has opened a similar issue.
 If not, feel free to open your own.

-- Contribute  Assets
+- Contribute  Code
-If you can write descriptions for players, locations, or similar things, you can help!
+If you know how to code using Godot, or create character models in Blender, you can help!
 We greatly appreciate any contributions you can make.
 For more information on this, please join our [Revolt server](https://rvlt.gg/xa5z1G8d) or contact a maintainer.

 - Support Development
 If this project stands out to you but you don't know how else to help, you can always support us monetarily.
 We greatly appreciate donations to help cover our costs.
 Please contact a maintainer for more details.
 We plan to have an Open Collective page soon, but that is still being worked on.